 Computer vision problems, dry eyes, allergies, and other problems are common in young adults.
 Glaucoma, diabetic retinopathy, and macular degeneration become more prevalent if you are over age 45.
 The need for reading glasses arises universally over age 40.
 Regular eye exams can lead to early detection and treatment of diseases in their early stages, before they become severe or difficult to manage.

 As a patient ages, they become more susceptible to all eye diseases.
 Glaucoma, diabetic retinopathy, and macular degeneration are the triad of most common eye diseases.
-Glaucoma is treatable, and with advances in modern eye drops – one can be almost guaranteed to avoid blindness if managed in the early stages.
+Glaucoma is treatable, and with advances in modern eye drops, one can be almost guaranteed to avoid blindness if it is managed in the early stages.
 Retinopathy due to diabetes can be avoided with good blood sugar management and regular eye exams.
-Macular degeneration is the leading cause of blindness and vision loss in Americans over the age of 65, as stated in an article by the American Academy of Family Physicians.4 Once untreatable, advanced stages can now be controlled with laser in combination with modern chemical agents.
+Macular degeneration is the leading cause of blindness and vision loss in Americans over the age of 65, as stated in an article by the American Academy of Family Physicians.
+Once untreatable, advanced stages can now be controlled with laser in combination with modern chemical agents.
 Although vision problems occur more often for seniors, they can be treated if caught early.
 Annual eye exams can help detect, diagnose and treat eye problems before they can impact a person’s quality of life.

 Ultimately, no one is too young or too old – or even “too healthy” for an eye exam.
 Visit your trusted ophthalmologist or optometrist at Marietta Eye Clinic.